 Things to Do in Milford CT

-Mudflats with tufts of grass and tri-pod osprey nests lend a Seussical air to the landscape.
-Located on a migratory route, the center swarms with birds, but the stars of the show are Ospreys, upon which a web cam is trained 24-7.
+Mudflats with tufts of grass and tri-pod osprey nests lend a Seussical air to the landscape surrounding Audubon’s Coastal Center at Milford Point.
+Located on a migratory route, the center swarms with birds, but the stars of the show are Ospreys, upon which an Osprey web cam is trained 24-7 in season.

 You’ll get a literal bird’s eye view of Mom nodding off while waiting for Pops to fly home.
 From an observation deck atop the center, enjoy a stunning 360-degree vista of Long Island sound and the patchwork mudflats of the river within a neighborhood of small, beautifully maintained waterfront homes.
-Tues-Sat 10-4, Sun 12-4.
+Check website for times open.

-Walk the new boardwalk to a neighboring beach, check out the brand new buildings going up after an early 2019 fire, then take advantage of the low-tide sandbar to hike out to Charles Island, a state protected bird sanctuary.
+Walk the new boardwalk to a neighboring beach, check out the brand new buildings going up after an early 2019 fire, then take advantage of the low-tide sandbar to hike out to Charles Island, a state protected bird sanctuary: all at the 47 acre Silver Sands State Park.

 About half the Milford population has stories of being stuck out on Charles Island at high tide, so pay strict attention to the time and tide charts.